SSC CGL 2022: How to Crack SSC CGL Exam Finally

 (a) Points to note for SSC CGL Tier II:

-SSC CGL Paper-III needs to be given by candidates who apply for the posts of Junior Statistical Officer (JSO) in the Ministry of Statistics and Programme Implementation and who are shortlisted in Tier-I for the Posts.
+Paper 2 will be for only those candidates who apply for the posts of Junior Statistical Officer (JSO) in the Ministry of Statistics and Programme Implementation and Statistical Investigator Grade-II in the office of Registrar General of India (M/o Home Affairs) and who are shortlisted in Tier-I for these Posts.

-Paper-IV needs to be given by candidates who are shortlisted in Tier-I for the posts of Assistant Audit Officer/ Assistant Accounts Officer.
+Paper 3 will be for only those candidates who are shortlisted in Tier-I for Paper-III i.e. for the posts of Assistant Audit Officer/ Assistant Accounts Officer.

 (b) Exam Pattern of SSC CGL Tier II

-4. Preparation Strategy & Tips for SSC CGL Tier-IV Exam
+(c) Preparation Strategy & Tips for SSC CGL Section III (Module-II & III) Exam

-Points to note for SSC CGL: Tier-IV is the skill test of the candidate for:
+Points to note for SSC CGL 2023 Tier - 2 exam, Section III and Module II is the skill test of the candidate for:

 It will be conducted for a passage of 2000 key depressions for a duration of 15 minutes.